Infliximab or Biosimilar Activity with Reflex to Antibody

-Evaluate response failure to infliximab or biosimilar therapy.
-Determine and adjust dosage or identify the need for change to another anti-TNF-α inhibitor.
+Use to evaluate response failure to infliximab or biosimilar therapy.
+Use to determine and adjust dosage or identify the need for change to another anti-TNF-α inhibitor.

 Serum Separator Tube (SST).